O2F/qa-frwks-bootstraps/python-selenium-pure/readMe.md

 ## Notes

-To reuse remove the directory `dbjson` as it only serves for mocking.

 If the file `.secrets.yaml` doesn't exist create it as is part of dynaconf and can be used to add local data